Théo Pourchaire: 2021: Learning year and maiden Formula 2 victories

 Pourchaire won his second F2 race of the year, winning the opening race at Monza.
-He overtook Ticktum on the second lap for third and took the lead from a struggling Vips on lap 15.
+He overtook Ticktum on the second lap for third and took the lead from a struggling Vips on lap fifteen.
 Pourchaire was on route to take another Monza podium in third place, but on the penultimate lap, a resurgent Ticktum on fresher tyres passed him for the podium place.
 Pourchaire impressed during qualifying once again, picking up third at Sochi.
 Pourchaire was running in sixth during the first sprint, but with three laps to go, Jehan Daruvala spun in front of him, elevating him into fifth.
 The feature race was more successful for Pourchaire, as a good start saw him jump Daruvala at the start into the first corner.
-On lap 8, Pourchaire attempted an overcut on race leader Oscar Piastri.
+On lap eight, Pourchaire attempted an overcut on race leader Oscar Piastri.
 The following lap, Pourchaire entered the pits and exited ahead of Piastri.
 But just a few seconds later, Pourchaire, with much colder tires, was passed by Piastri.
 For the rest of the race, Pourchaire would continue to pressure Piastri but lost out to victory by 2 seconds, eventually taking second place.
 Following the weekend, Pourchaire did a French F4 test at the Circuit Paul Ricard.

 Pourchaire once again qualified third at Jeddah, outqualifying everyone bar the two Prema cars.
 While running in seventh during the sprint race 1, Pourchaire spun and crashed into the wall, his car unable to continue.
-In the second race, he made an incredible charge from 19th to finish sixth.
+In the second race, he made an incredible charge from nineteenth to finish sixth.
 After the race, Pourchaire commented that "[it] was really hard to drive the car" following his crash in sprint race 1.
 He was involved in a serious accident with F3 graduate and future full-timer Enzo Fittipaldi at the feature race.
 Fittipaldi crashed into Pourchaire who had stalled on the grid.
 Pourchaire escaped unscathed, but Fittipaldi was injured.
-The weekend summed up a disappointing one for Pourchaire, scoring only 4 points.
+The weekend summed up a disappointing one for Pourchaire, scoring only four points.
 Following his seventh and ninth places in the sprint races, Pourchaire ended the Abu Dhabi feature race in fourth after a battle with third-placed Felipe Drugovich.
-Pourchaire finished his rookie season in Formula 2 with 140 points, good for fifth place in the championship, and was far ahead of teammate Lundgaard who had only 50 to his name.
+Pourchaire finished his rookie season in Formula 2 with 140 points, good for fifth place in the championship, and was far ahead of teammate Lundgaard who had only fifty to his name.
 During the season, Pourchaire achieved a total of one pole position, two wins, four fastest laps and three podiums.